tardate/LittleArduinoProjects/README.md

-# 374 Little Electronics and Arduino Projects
+# 375 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [VoltageReference/LT1019](./Electronics101/VoltageReference/LT1019) - exploring the LT1019 precision reference, tested with an Arduino as an external voltage reference.
+> Latest addition:sparkles: [ThreeTransistorShortWaveReceiver](./Radio/ThreeTransistorShortWaveReceiver) - building a simple 3-transistor regenerative receiver for HF shortwave.

 Just my collection of electronics projects, many involving an Arduino in one way or another.